If you’re reading this, then I’m going to assume you fall into one of these 3 categories:

 If you’re willing to invest to build your assets in a strategic and targeted way, you can build a presence in what you think is a saturated market.
 Most people aren’t willing to spend a dime on traffic and they will spin their wheels because of it.
 By being willing to utilize paid traffic (and we’re talking about as little as $5/day), you can make real headway into growing your email list and building a real presence.

 Of course, the key is not to blindly throw money at it.
 You go in with a PLAN, and you build real assets while you do it.
-All which we cover in spades in the Business Building Bootcamp.

 Building up traffic in a busy niche is a matter of doing what most others in that niche aren’t willing to do.
 It will either involve time or money.
 Personally, I think money is the easier path.
 If you’re willing to utilize paid traffic, even in tiny budgets, you CAN build up in a busy niche.
 If you’re not willing to spend any money, it can still be done however it will involve far more time.